Qizhong-George-Guo/qizhong-guo/publications/index.md

 # Publications & Reports

 This section provides a curated collection of selected publications, technical reports, invited presentations, grey literature, and media contributions.
-It is designed to offer a more complete and accessible record of my scholarly and professional work than conventional academic indexes.
+It offers a more complete and accessible record of my scholarly and professional work than conventional academic indexes.

 Please select a category below to explore specific materials.